-Written on the 4th of September 2012 by ACAPMA
+Written on the 4 September 2012 by ACAPMA

 Petroleum distributors and service station owners are being reminded that the advent of Spring brings on an increased risk of a static electricity fire.
 While the build-up of static charge can occur at any time, history has shown that it is more common during the dryer and winder conditions brought on by the change of season.

 The Australasian Convenience and Petroleum Marketers Association, which represent the majority of fuel distributors and service stations in Australia, suggest that the fuel industry use September each year to train and update staff on the dangers of static electricity.

 “While the dangers of static electricity in the fuel industry are not new,” said Nic Moulis, General Manager of ACAPMA.